ens-emily/ensembl-docs/compara/treefam_hmm_library.md

 1. We first removed the redundancy between Panther 9 and TreeFam 9.
 This was done by:
   a.
 Emitting consensus sequences from the 15,736 TreeFam 9 HMM profiles.
   b.
 Classifying them against the 7,181 Panther 9 profiles with PantherScore.

   As a result:
-  * 13,638 TreeFam 9 families that had a hit on the Panther 9 profiles were discarded from the overall library.
+  a.
+13,638 TreeFam 9 families that had a hit on the Panther 9 profiles were discarded from the overall library.
-  * 2,098 TreeFam families remained after this filter.
+  b.
+2,098 TreeFam families remained after this filter.

 2. We classified all the available sequences (8,488,481) according to their scores to these HMM profiles using PantherScore.